How do I get Milk Street Magazine? Can I buy a subscription? Do you offer gift subscriptions?

 I heard you’re filming a television show!
 Who’s in it?
 When will it air?
 Where can I watch it?

 Christopher Kimball’s Milk Street Television is hosted by Christopher Kimball with lots of new co-hosts, guests, and cooks.
-The first season airs on U.S. public television starting September 2017.
+The second season airs on U.S. public television starting September 2018.
 American Public Television will distribute the show, and they will be co-presenters along with WGBH Boston.

 How do I make sure I get your TV show on my local public television station?